 A wise professor/mentor/friend of mine had a favorite saying: "If you're in a happy marriage, get out!"

 Most people think that's nuts.
 After all, we get married to be happy, right?
-Cinderella defied her mean stepsisters and wore those glass slippers (to meet her Prince--so she could live happily ever after!
-(Or at least upgrade to softer slippers.)
+Cinderella defied her mean stepsisters and wore those glass slippers (actually they were fur, which sounds more comfortable, but c'mon Cinders, dead animals on your feet?) to meet her Prince--so she could live happily ever after!

 This is what I think my friend meant: the goal of marriage/committed relationships is not to be happy. .
 Happy is too superficial, too easy, to describe what loving someone else over the long term requires.
 And, believing you are in a happy marriage might actually be an early warning sign that your relationship has stopped breathing.
 Complacency can be the enemy of growth.